-ON THIS PAGE: You will find information about how many people learn they have this type of tumor each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with this type of tumor each year and some general survival information.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

 Statistics should be interpreted with caution.
-These estimates are based on data from thousands of people with this type of tumor in the United States, but the actual risk for a particular individual may differ.
+These estimates are based on data from thousands of people with this type of tumor in the United States, so the actual risk for a particular individual may be different.
 Because the survival statistics are measured in five-year intervals, they may not represent advances made in the treatment or diagnosis of this cancer.
 It is not possible to tell a person how long he or she will live with an adrenal gland tumor.
 Learn more about understanding statistics.

-To continue reading this guide, use the menu on the side of your screen to select another section.
+To continue reading this guide, use the menu on the left side of your screen to choose another section.